-Young people have to pay a considerably higher rate for their motorcycle insurance compared to those who have passed the age of 25.
-It can be difficult for a young person who is just starting out on their own to pay the higher insurance rate.
+Young people have to pay a considerably higher rate for their motorcycle insurance than those who have passed 25.
+It can be difficult for a young person just starting to pay the higher insurance rate.

 Fortunately, there are six great ways to lower the rates you pay for your motorcycle insurance.
-Each of these methods is simple to do, and the savings will certainly build up over time.
-You will want to talk to your insurance agent about additional ways that you can save on your insurance premiums.
-Click here to request free quotes online and compare rate from the top insurance providers in the USA.
+Each method is simple, and the savings will certainly build up over time.
+You will want to talk to your insurance agent about additional ways to save on your insurance premiums.

 Driving Safety Course